7-Year-Old Girl Belts Out National Anthem, Steals Show At MLS Match

 "I was thinking that I cannot do anything wrong because it's a really special song to America," the 3-foot-9-inch youngster told ABC News.

-Malea Emma said she didn't know she would be performing at the MLS game in Los Angeles until last week.
-The Galaxy held a contest on social media to find someone to a sing the anthem, according to ABC — and when Malea Emma's father told her she won, she was overjoyed.
+Malea Emma said she didn't know she would be performing at the MLS match in Los Angeles until last week.
+The Galaxy held a contest on social media to find someone to sing the anthem, according to ABC — and when Malea Emma's father told her she had won, she was overjoyed.

 😍 PRICELESS.— LA Galaxy (@LAGalaxy) September 19, 2018